 However, for many retailers, there’s one sale that lays all others to dust.
 It’s bigger, bolder, and more terrifying than all others.
 If you’re in the US, it’s Black Friday.
 For those of you in the UK or Australia, it’s Boxing Day.

 They might fall on different days, but there are more similarities than there are differences between the two.
-Both involve extended opening hours, crazy markdowns, hordes of people trying to score a bargain and stressed out, frantic staff trying to keep up.
+Both involve extended opening hours, crazy markdowns, hordes of people trying to score a bargain and stressed out, frantic employees trying to keep up.

 I have worked my share of Boxing Day sales in Australia, each more traumatic than the last, and I’ve learned a lot from each one.
 If you’re set to run your very first Boxing Day or Black Friday sale this year, here’s what you need to know:

-You can never have too many staff
+You can never have too many employees

 Put aside your merchandising pride

 Visual merchandising was always my favourite part of working in retail.
-Creating window displays, colour-blocking the store, dressing mannequins and carefully and precisely folding piles of sweaters is infinitely more fun than ringing up sales through a till.
+Creating window displays, color-blocking the store, dressing mannequins and carefully and precisely folding piles of sweaters is infinitely more fun than ringing up sales through a till.